finmoorhouse/fin/src/writing/tractability.md

 shareImage: https://images.finmoorhouse.com/writing/tractability/jungle-2.jpg
 ---

 **Summary:** for some problems in the world, efforts towards those problems pay off in a big way only once progress on the problem passes some threshold — once the problem is ‘solved’.
 We can estimate how much effort is required to solve a given problem, and notice that adding our own effort (or resources) to the status quo would make the difference from “unlikely to solve the problem (in time)” to “likely to solve the problem (in time)”, given that estimate.
 But often we are very uncertain how much effort is really required to solve the problem, and this matters a lot.
 The more uncertain we are, the less likely we should think it is that our marginal effort will make the difference between solving and not solving the problem.
 So in these cases, assuming certainty about the difficulty of a problem would significantly overstate the expected value of working on it, holding other factors fixed.
-This is a slightly different way of thinking than the ‘ITN’ framework, but it could be relevant for important causes like AI alignment.
+This is a slightly different way of thinking than the [‘ITN’ framework](https://forum.effectivealtruism.org/topics/itn-framework), or at least a way in which ITN is applicable but misleading.
+This framing could be applicable to problems like open questions in AI alignment, or enacting certain policy change.

 ## The ITN framework